How to Apply

 - A personal statement of at least 500 words clearly explaining your motives for leadership advancement.
 Also indicate what knowledge from this program you would expect to derive and apply to strategic issues (e.g., quality improvement, increasing value) in your current professional setting and home institution.

 Application Review Process: After completing an application, you will receive a comprehensive evaluation for admission based upon a range of factors including academic record, professional experiences in health care delivery, leadership capabilities, major accomplishments, and motivation.
-Applications will be reviewed on a rolling basis.
+Applications will be reviewed on a rolling basis until all seats are filled.

 International Students: Graduates from foreign colleges or universities who have completed an academic program equivalent to an American bachelor’s degree are eligible to apply.
 An English language proficiency test score from TOEFL (CBT or iBT®) or IELTS is required of all applicants whose (1) native language is not English and/or (2) whose education was not conducted in English.
 You must provide at least one of the following: TOEFL CBT score of about 233 or higher; TOEFL IBT score of about 100 or higher; or IELTS score of 7.5- 9.
 International applicants must have foreign transcripts submitted to WES or NACES to be translated into English and have a course-by-course evaluation.